 Where do I begin?
 The day was August 26th, 1980 and my mother was in labour… haha!
 Just kidding.

-Since I’ve been listening to the teachings of Abraham (as translated/channeled by Esther Hicks), I try not to focus too much on my past, although I understand that it provides a good context for people to understand where I’m coming from and why I am going in a certain direction.
+Ever since I started listening to the teachings of Abraham (as translated/channeled by Esther Hicks), I try not to focus too much on my past, though I understand that it provides a good context for people to understand where I’m coming from and why I am going in a certain direction.

 For some reason, I always start introductions by saying that I am a single mother of a beautiful 6-year-old girl named Emma, although I’m not sure why.
-A part of me doesn’t like how it makes me feel apologetic, or that it sounds like I’m looking for people’s pity.
-Au contraire, I get along really well with my ex and his new partner (which makes things so much more pleasant).
-My child is not a spiteful, spoiled little monster whom I’m embarrassed to take out in public.
+I’m incredibly lucky to be able to say that I get along really well with my ex and his new partner (which makes things so much more pleasant).
+I work hard to make sure my child is not a spiteful, spoiled little monster whom I’m embarrassed to take out in public.
 So all-in-all, daily struggles aside, I feel like I’m doing rather well in that department.

-In all seriousness though, I often have to stop myself from gushing when I talk about Emma.
 Ever since she was a baby I’ve always called her my little ray of sunshine.
 Generally speaking (that is to say, when she’s not grumpy and forgetting who she really is), she spreads sunshine and happiness wherever she goes.
-She’s truly a pleasure to be around and I’m quite proud of the person she is and the person she is becoming.
+She’s truly a pleasure to be around and I’m quite proud of the person she is and is becoming.
 In fact, I often say that I want to be just like her when I grow up. 🙂

 So let’s create a timeline here.
 I finished my undergraduate degree in Psychology in 2003 and immediately started working for the Federal Government, here in Ottawa (Canada).
 The only reason I did that was because it was easy.
 During my summers off from school, I took temp contracts (it paid better than getting a job at Subway – which I tried and royally sucked at) and so when I graduated, it just felt like another summer and it was an easy routine to get back to.
 I just wanted to get paid.
-That’s your priority #1 when you get out of university (or College for those in the US).
 So that summer, I worked as an Admin in our Transport department and was fortunate enough to work for an amazing Director who saw something special in me and fostered my strengths.
 Although I don’t work with him anymore, that man will always be my favourite mentor.
 I would have followed him to the ends of the earth.
 I learned a lot about Leadership by watching him.

 Two years later, he pulled out all the stops to get me a permanent position.
 Yes!
 A steady paycheck and a pension!
 Unfortunately, a career as an Administrative Assistant was NOT what I had studied to become and soon, I had to move on.